- The Run Simple marketing program by SAP has been quite popular.

 SAP Run Simple

-SAP has huge media influence.
+SAP has a huge media influence.
 The advantages of being big are real.
-SAP can simply reach out to most media outlets and find them compliant to most messages that SAP has to give them.
-SAP is a major advertiser so that combined with being big goes a long way to getting their message out.
+SAP can simply reach out to most media outlets and find them compliant with most messages that SAP has to give them.
+SAP is a major advertiser, so that combined with being big goes a long way to getting their message out.

 Was SAP Run Simple Ever and Accurate Concept?

 I have worked in SAP since 1997, and I don’t recall anything in SAP to be simple.
-SAP may be the standard.
-It may be robust.
+SAP may be the standard and it may be robust.
 But it is not simple.
-I have noticed a strong correlation between people who propose SAP’s new simplicity and how far away they are from SAP applications, and i.e. how little they know.
+I have noticed a strong correlation between people who propose SAP’s new simplicity and how far away they are from SAP applications, and i.e., how little they know.
 And of course, it’s much easier to believe something complex is simple — if you don’t have to do the work yourself to configure or setup said system.

 Secondly, there was always a problem with using the term “simple” as part of a production name that SAP marketing never picked up on.
 The word “simple” is a superlative adjective, and adjectives don’t make a lot of sense as part of application names.
-And after a while, it makes more sense to just drop the adjective as it just becomes redundant.
+And after a while, it makes more sense just to drop the identifier as it only becomes redundant.
 This would be like calling a system “handsome” or “fantastic.”
 Let us apply this to another application, say the SAS Forecast Server, would become the: